metaplex-foundation/metaplex/js/packages/cli/README.md

 yarn install
 yarn build
 yarn run package:linuxb
+OR
+yarn run package:linux
+OR
+yarn run package:macos
 ```

 You can now either use `metaplex` OR the `ts-node cli` to execute the following commands.